kirsten-hugh/portfolio/README.md

 - A majority of the top 100 players are from the US - 76/100 players.
 California has the most amount of points scored: 207.1 points and 12 players from here.
 This is followed by Texas with 7 players scoring 135.1 points.
 Finally, with the third largest amount of points is Georgia with 5 players scoring 90.5 points of this season.
 - A stepped color key was chosen instead of a gradient for these maps to make cutoffs of points scored less ambiguous.

+### NY Mets Analysis and Visualizations
+- I completed this as an exploratory Python project Feb 2024.
+- To view more visualizations from this project, the .ipynb file can be found in my NY Mets Project GitHub folder.

+#### Objective: